Shopify/krane/CONTRIBUTING.md

 #### Employees: Triggering CI for a contributed PR

-Go to the [kubernetes-deploy pipeline](https://buildkite.com/shopify/kubernetes-deploy) and click "New Build".
+Go to the [krane pipeline](https://buildkite.com/shopify/kubernetes-deploy) and click "New Build".
 Use branch `external_contrib_ci` and the specific sha of the commit you want to build.
 Add `BUILDKITE_REFSPEC="refs/pull/${PR_NUM}/head"` in the Environment Variables section.
 Since CI is only visible to Shopify employees, you will need to provide any failing tests and output to the the contributor.

 <img width="350" alt="build external contrib PR" src="https://screenshot.click/2017-11-07--163728_7ovek-wrpwq.png">